 The higher the interest rate on debt the greater the effect on cash flow.
 Pay down the debt with the highest interest rate first.

 A home is not a good investment.
 I bought a house for $250,000 in 2002.
 Paid roughly $50,000 in property tax and another $50,000 in upgrades and maintenance.
 It is worth $800,000 in 2018.
 That is between a 4.5% to 5.5% annual rate of return.
-And, that is in a great housing boom.
-It isn't a great investment.
+It isn't that great and this is in a massive housing boom.
 However, a home is a beautiful forced savings plan.
 Every mortgage payment reduces my debt and increases net worth as long as the value at least remains constant.
 Eventually, I will have no mortgage and an asset that continues appreciating in value.

 Savings Plans Through Work

 Work may offer a savings plan.
 The big three are a defined benefit pension plan, a defined contribution pension plan, and a group RRSP.